LaurieWired/InfiniteRadio/README.md

 The LLM DJ analyzes the data on your screen to automatically configure the genre that best suits your activity.

 1. **Run the LLM in LM Studio:**
-   - Download [InternVL3](https://huggingface.co/OpenGVLab/InternVL3-2B) (or any image to text model)
+   - Download [InternVL3](https://huggingface.co/OpenGVLab/InternVL3-2B) (or any image-to-text model).
-   - Start the server in LM Studio
+   - Start the server in LM Studio.

 <img src="images/lm_studio.png" alt="lm_studio" width="400"/>